 Note: Homework assignments and exams can not be counted towards hours of instruction.

 - 2(a) Based on the official course outline on file, how much instructional time is required for this course per term?
-48 hours - 2(b) What instructional material will be used to fulfill this time?
+48 in class lecture hours. - 2(b) What instructional material will be used to fulfill this time?